 A representation of junior and senior social work students showcased their BSW field education experiences for the St. Kate’s and St. Thomas communities.
-Below, these students describe some of the highlights of these experiences, including the skills they developed and how their placements informed and shaped their professional development.
+During the poster session, these students described some of the highlights of these experiences, including the skills they developed and how their placements informed and shaped their professional development.

 My supervisor was amazing and made sure I was getting what I wanted out of the experience.
 Going into it, I thought I wanted to work with the elderly population and now I'm sure that I do.
 It solidified what I wanted to do and gave me exposure to hospice, which is where I think I want to go [with my career].